pollyweb-org/pollyweb-docs/4 ⚙️ Solution/50 🫥 Agent domains/Reviewers ⭐/⭐ Reviewer agent/⭐ Reviewer 🫥 agent.md

     NLWeb advocates for reviews to be sent only by humans.

-    - When a user submits a review about a domain, Reviewers domains ask the user's Identity to authentication the user.
+    - When a user submits a review about a domain, Reviewers domains ask the user's Identifier to authentication the user.
     - This way, the Reviewer can be certain that the human owner of the Wallet is submitting the comment and not a bot, while now knowing which human it was.

     ---